 Charterhouse school continues to divide the subjects into main and optional GCSE programs.
 The most important courses include history, the foundations of political science, economics, geographical knowledge, mathematics, Greek, religious studies, theater, chemistry, technology and design, physics, biology, cultural studies (classical), history, business, music, English literature, Latin.
 Auxiliary courses provide for the study of a foreign language and the ability to think critically.
 Fine arts are also included in the list of courses that are studied additionally.
 The Charterhouse school considers German, Spanish or French as the basic foreign language.

 The school year begins at Charterhouse school on September 2 and ends before Christmas - December 6th.
 Autumn term provides a vacation from October 18 to November 2.
-The next period of training starts on January 6.
+The next period of studying starts on January 6.
 On vacation, students leave on February 14 - 22, and the spring trimester finale takes place on March 21.
 The summer trimester starts on April 14th.
 Children rest from May 23 to May 31, and the school year ends on June 27.

 Required documents, depending on the type of institution: